jsmnbom/htxaarhuslan/readme.md

 1. Install python 3.5
 2. Install postgreSQL
-3. Set up a database and databse user
+3. Set up a database and database user

     Use pgAdmin to create a new database and new user, then give the user full access to the database.
 4. Clone this repository